 Would you like more recipes and tips to help you cook with confidence?
 Join the mailing list to be alerted to new posts.

-2oz (60g, about 2/3 cup lightly packed) gruyere or other Swiss-style cheese, grated
+- 2 oz gruyere cheese about 2/3 cup lightly packed, or other Swiss-style cheese, grated

-2oz (60g, just over 1/4 cup) cream cheese, cottage cheese or cream, or any combination of those to total the same volume
+- 2 oz cream cheese just over 1/4 cup; use cottage cheese or cream as substitutes, or any combination of the three

 Over to you – if you try this recipe I’d love to know about it!
 Share your comments below or on Facebook, tag @steamandbake on Instagram, or pin all your favourite Steam and Bake recipes over on Pinterest!